 In another case, Reliance Jio filed a case against other telecom companies for cartelization.
 The CCI ordered a probe in the working of the Cellular Operators Association of India (COAI).
 Cartelization is defined as an agreement between two or more merchants to create or control a monopoly, to lessen or prevent competition.[viii]

 The Competition Commission of India is an intrinsic element in the Indian economy.
 The issues of Anti Trust might look seemingly harmless to a layman but are of much importance.
-Common people generally don’t understand the importance of presence of the Competition in the market and how it benefits them.
+Common people generally don’t understand the importance of the presence of the Competition in the market and how it benefits them.
 The Commission’s objective is to reduce the adverse effects on competition.
 Anti Trust law in India is developing day by day.
 The Government wants even the common public to understand its importance.
 Even CCI’s website is very informative and interactive.
 India is one of the countries having an advanced system of Anti Trust Laws.

 [i] Competition Act 2002, s 3.